in03/calebs-corner/content/blog/you-are-here/index.md

 banner = "test-engineer.webp"
 hot = true
 draft = true
+disclaimer="""
+This article demonstrates how to use AI Always use AI responsibly.
+Be aware of hallucination.
+Always fact-check outputs.
+"""

 [taxonomies]
 tags = ["Career", "Roadmap"]
 +++

-# Context

-This post is the first in a series about forking my career path.
-I've had a bit of a weird career path, and I've been trying to figure out how to transition into a new role.
-I've got a lot of broad experience, but also some skillset gaps, depending on the role.

-So, as a bit of an experiment, I thought I'd ask an LLM to help.

-Given my resume, LinkedIn and GitHub profiles, and a job position description, I asked ChatGPT to make me:

-- A scoring framework for career path compatibility.
+# Could I be a Test Engineer?

+## Introduction

+**This post is first of a planned series that explores the idea of leveraging AI to "try on" different careers.**

+Like many professionals, I’ve accumulated a broad and eclectic skillset but found myself wondering how to bridge gaps when exploring new opportunities.
+Using AI as a career co-pilot, I’ll share roadmaps tailored to roles I find fascinating, beginning with this post.

+Here’s how I’m using AI:

+1. Assess my compatibility with a role posted on LinkedIn.
-- A roadmap of skills I should learn to transition into the new role.
+2. Create a roadmap of skills to bridge gaps in my knowledge.
-- A mermaid diagram of the above roadmap.
+3. Generate a mermaid flowchart that visualises the roadmap.
-- An adjusted resume and cover letter, tailored to the new role.
+4. Tailor my resume and cover letter for the role (optional).

-**For the record**, I don't want ChatGPT to do any "cheating" for me.
-I'm not doing this with a mind to apply for jobs I *shouldn't*, I'm doing it so I can apply to more jobs I *should*.

-{% alert(warning=true) %}
-LLMs have a tendency to hallucinate.
-If you're going to do this, make sure to fact-check the output.
-{% end %}
+{% alert(warning=true) %} {% end %}

 ---

 ## My Background

-I was always interested in computers.
-I got my first one when I was 12, and it was **terrible**.
-I learnt a lot just by trying to fix it.
-It wasn't long before I was running Linux on it, destroying the bootloader, and spending hours on community forums trying to get it booting again.

-Fast forward a few years and I got really into film and editing.
-I loved it in high-school, studied it at uni and got into a video editing position at a startup.

-That startup started working on virtual tours, and ended up becoming one of the leading virtual providers in Australia.
-The process for editing a tour was decidely less creative than a short film or music video.
-To deal with the tedium I discovered macros and programming.
-I quickly turned as many of my tasks as possible into automated workflows.
-That spark led me to software development, then eventually onto IT administration at a high school, where I managed fleets of Apple and Windows devices with tools like Jamf, Intune, and SCCM.
-Along the way, I picked up CyberSecurity study (still going) and have been diving into the intricacies of keeping systems both secure and functional.

-Now, with a growing family and shifting priorities, I’m hunting for roles that let me work remotely, spend more time at home, and—let’s be honest—pay a bit more.
+I’ve always been passionate about technology.
+I got my first computer at 12.
+Its performance was shocking...
+Probably 10 years old when I got it.
+It barely ran XP, but I was determined to squeeze every last bit of juice out of it.
+My Dad had heard something about Linux in his sysadmin days and gave me a thick copy of a RedHat manual that was probably 10 years older than the computer.
+I read that thing late into the night and felt like I'd discovered a whole new world of computing.

+Before long I was running Ubuntu *Jaunty Jackalope* full time.
+My Dad was actually pretty proud of me.
+Proud enough he mentioned it in his speech at my wedding.

+Computers aside, I grew interested in photography, then videography, then film.
+I pursued film in high school and university, but the job market in my part of the world was oversaturated and underpaid.
+Instead, of Hollywood, I found myself working at a startup specialising in [virtual tours](https://uq.youtour.com.au/).
+Unlike editing feature films, these virtual tours only ever went together in the intended order.
+I quickly discovered how automation could streamline the repetition.
+My automations became more advanced and I picked up AutoHotkey 🎹, Javascript ☕️ and Python 🐍 on the way.

+This spark led me to software development and later IT administration at a high school, managing Apple and Windows endpoints using Jamf, Intune, and SCCM.

+At time of writing, this is where I remain.

+Now, with a growing family, I’m on the hunt for a remote-friendly role that offers better work-life balance and financial stability.
 While my eclectic background has rounded out my skills and made me a better problem-solver, it’s also left me with gaps that complicate job applications.

 So, I had this idea: what if I asked AI to help me bridge those gaps?
-That’s how this blog series, "You Are Here - AI-Assisted Roadmaps to Alternative Careers," came to life.
-Each post maps out the skills, tools, and experiences I need to shift into a new role, starting from exactly where I am.

-This first post tackles the question: How does someone like me—solid in Python but green in testing—transform into a Test Engineer?
-Let’s find out.
+That’s where this blog series comes in — to map out actionable steps for career transitions.

+---

-## Test Engineer 🧪
+## Test Engineer: An Overview

+Test Engineers ensure the quality and functionality of software through systematic testing processes.
+They create and execute test plans, identify bugs, and collaborate with developers to improve software reliability.
+This role is ideal for detail-oriented individuals who enjoy problem-solving and optimizing systems.

+---

-### Roadmap to Becoming a Test Engineer
+## Roadmap to Becoming a Test Engineer

-#### Phase 1: Foundations of Software Testing
+### Phase 1: Foundations of Software Testing

-##### What to Learn:
+**What to Learn:**
-- The basics: unit tests, integration tests, regression tests—what they are and why they matter.
+- Unit tests, integration tests, and regression tests: what they are and why they matter.
-- The Software Development Lifecycle (SDLC) and where testing fits in.
+- The Software Development Lifecycle (SDLC) and the role of testing.
-- Python’s unittest module to write basic tests.
+- Python’s `unittest` module to write basic tests.

-##### What to Do:
+**What to Do:**
-- Pick a small Python project and write unit tests for each function.
+- Write unit tests for a small Python project.
-- Try out Test-Driven Development (TDD) for a simple script to get hands-on experience.
+- Practice Test-Driven Development (TDD) with simple scripts.

-#### Phase 2: Tools and Automation
+### Phase 2: Tools and Automation

-##### What to Learn:
+**What to Learn:**
-- Testing frameworks like pytest and nose2.
+- Testing frameworks like `pytest` and `nose2`.
-- How CI/CD tools (like GitLab CI/CD) automate the testing process.
+- CI/CD tools (e.g., GitLab CI/CD) for automated testing.
-- Writing shell scripts to integrate automated testing into workflows.
+- Writing shell scripts to integrate automated tests into workflows.

-##### What to Do:
+**What to Do:**
-- Set up a GitLab repository with a CI/CD pipeline that runs your tests.
+- Set up a GitLab repository with a CI/CD pipeline that runs tests.
-- Write automation scripts for repetitive tasks like deploying tests across environments.
+- Automate repetitive tasks like test deployments using scripts.

-#### Phase 3: Advanced Testing Techniques
+### Phase 3: Advanced Testing Techniques

-##### What to Learn:
+**What to Learn:**
 - Shift-left testing: catching bugs early in the pipeline.
-- Performance and security testing basics.
+- Basics of performance and security testing.
-- Dockerized testing environments for seamless deployment.
+- Setting up Dockerized testing environments.

-##### What to Do:
+**What to Do:**
-- Mock APIs in integration tests using Python tools like responses.
+- Use Python tools like `responses` to mock APIs in integration tests.
-- Test a Python-based web app using Selenium or Locust for performance insights.
+- Test a Python web app’s performance with tools like Selenium or Locust.

-#### Phase 4: Collaboration and Open Source
+### Phase 4: Collaboration and Open Source

-##### What to Learn:
+**What to Learn:**
-- How testing works in collaborative teams (hint: lots of documentation).
+- Documentation practices in collaborative testing environments.
-- Best practices for quality assurance in large projects.
+- Quality assurance strategies in large projects.

-##### What to Do:
+**What to Do:**
-- Contribute tests or bug fixes to an open-source project.
+- Contribute to an open-source project by writing or improving test cases.
-- Add these projects to a portfolio to showcase your testing chops.
+- Build a portfolio showcasing your contributions and testing expertise.

-### Skill Development Plan
+---

+## Visualizing the Plan

-Here’s a mermaid visualisation of what the above might look like in practice.
+Here’s a roadmap of the above plan:

 ```mermaid
 graph LR